Thursday, April 30, 2009

 What is Language Processing Disorder?

 Language processing disorder is a disorder wherein the child has a problem with speech sound discrimination.
-They experience difficulty processing sounds of words, and thus they find it difficult to learn to talk.
+They experience difficulty processing sound, thus they find difficulty in learning to talk.
 They find it difficult to understand words.
-And although children of this situation will eventually learn to talk, there will be negative effects of this disorder that will hamper if not making it difficult for them to cope up in school and in life itself.
-Because this disorder causes mind and thought processing problems that may handicap these children through their adulthood.
+And although children of this situation will eventually learn to talk, school will not be easy and so is life.

 What causes language processing disorder?

-Note: Males are mostly affected, and if females are, they are mostly extreme.
-It could be extremely severe, or extremely mild.
+Note: Males are mostly affected, and if females are, they are mostly extreme - extremely severe, or extremely mild.
 (My friend’s daughter had it also and her case is extremely severe, at 5 she cannot talk yet.)

 What could be done to avoid it?